tedd-E/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](report1-5.PNG)

-'pwd' prints the working directory.
+`pwd` prints the working directory.
 In this case, the working directory is `/home/linux/ieng6/cs15lwi22/cs15lwi22atz`.
 Notice that because a remote connection is established, this is the working directory of the remote computer, rather than the directory of the local machine.

 ![Image](report1-6.PNG)